NLnetLabs/routinator/doc/manual/source/output-formats.rst

             - *source* contains extended information about the source of the key.

+          The *aspas* member contains an array of objects with four elements each:

+            - *customer* contains the customer ASN,
+            - *afi* specifies the address family as either "ipv4" or "ipv6",
+            - *providers* contains the provider ASN set as an array, and
+            - *source* contains information about the source of the authorisation.

-          This source information the same for route origins and router keys.
+          This source information the same for route origins, router keys and aspas.
 It consists of an array.
 Each item in that array is an object providing details of a source.
-The object will have a *type* of *roa* if it was derived from a valid ROA object, *cer* if it was derived from a published router certificate, or *exception* if it was an assertion in a local exception file.
+The object will have a *type* of *roa* if it was derived from a valid ROA object, *cer* if it was derived from a published router certificate, *aspa* if it was derived from an ASPA object, or *exception* if it was an assertion in a local exception file.

           For RPKI objects, *tal* provides the name of the trust anchor locator the object was published under, *uri* provides the rsync